RicardoAzuul/RicardoAzuul.github.io/README.md

 - the next upcoming event, and a link to the agenda.
 - more photos of the Cafe/roleplaying.
 - a short text about the menu, and a link to it.
-- an embedded Google maps indicating the location.
 - a form to sign up for the newsletter.

 ~~<ins>The Players' page</ins>~~